Women in the Indian Armed Forces: Notable women

 Anjana Bhaduria, who joined the first-ever batch of female cadets in 1992 at the Officers Training Academy, Chennai, is the first female officer in the Indian Army to win the gold medal.
 Including Priya Jhingan and her, the first batch of women officers of the Indian Army was commissioned in March 1993.
 Divya Ajith Kumar, commissioned in 2010, is the first female officer to receive the Sword of Honor.
 She led all women contingent of 154 women officers and cadets during the Republic Day parade of 2015.

 Captain Swati Singh, an engineer and then only female officer in her 63 Brigade of the Indian Army, is the first female officer to be deployed at Nathu La pass as Signals in-charge.
 In February 2020 Madhuri Kanitkar became the third woman to become a Lieutenant General in the Indian Army.
 Along with her husband who is also a Lieutenant General they will be the first couple to both reach the rank.

 On 17 February 2020, the Supreme Court of India said that women officers in Indian Army can get command positions at par with male officers.
 The court said that the government's arguments against it were discriminatory, disturbing and based on stereotype.
 The court also said that permanent commission should be available to all women, regardless of years of service, and that this order must be implemented in 3 months.
 The government had earlier said troops would not accept women as commanding officers.
 Consequently, 8 more corps or branches started to induct women as commissioned officers.

-Ganeve Lalji, Corps of Military intelligence, is the first woman to be an Aide de camp to an Army Commander (Lieutenant General).
+Ganeve Lalji, Corps of Military intelligence, was the first woman to be an Aide de camp to an Army Commander (Lieutenant General).